ETS-ReactNative1/node/README.md

 # TODO

+[The Modern JavaScript Tutorial](https://javascript.info/) From the basics to advanced topics with simple, but detailed explanations.
+Main course contains 2 parts which cover JavaScript as a programming language and working with a browser.
+There are also additional series of thematic articles.

 [Front End Handbook 2019](https://frontendmasters.com/books/front-end-handbook/2019/)

 [Bulletproof node.js project architecture](https://dev.to/santypk4/bulletproof-node-js-project-architecture-4epf) The correct organization of your node.js project structure will avoid duplication of code, will improve stability, and potentially, will help you scale your services if is done correctly.